Corazón salvaje (2009 TV series): Broadcast

 Corazón Salvaje premiered on Monday, October 12, 2009, replacing Sortilegio.
-The final episode was broadcast on Friday, April 16, 2010, and it was replaced with Soy tu dueña.
+The final episode was broadcast on Friday, April 16, 2010, and it was replaced by Soy tu dueña.
 In the United States, it premiered on Monday, February 22, 2010 on Univision at 9 PM, again replacing Sortilegio.
 Beginning Monday, April 26, 2010, Corazón Salvaje was moved from prime time to the midnight time slot due to its low ratings.

 Rating

 Corazón Salvaje debuted in Mexico with a rating of 25.8 and a share of 42.1%.

 Corazón Salvaje debuted in United States with a rating of 4.1 million viewers.